Hollywood stars, a penned warning and a love letter

 Pre-Cannes premiere Tarantino took to social media to warn festival viewers from leaking spoilers in Russo bros. fashion:

 “Cannes 2019.
 I love cinema.
 You love cinema.
 It’s the journey of discovering a story for the first time.
 I’m thrilled to be here in Cannes to share ‘Once Upon a Time…In Hollywood’ with the festival audience.
 The cast and crew have worked so hard to create something original, and I only ask that everyone avoids revealing anything that would prevent later audiences from experiencing the film in the same way.
 Thank you.”

-The official press conference for Once Upon a Time…In Hollywood took place inside the Palais de Festivals on the 22nd May in front of journalists and media outlets.
-The cast addressed some tough, critical and controversial questions involving chat around female representation, abuse towards women, lack of screen time for Margot, Roman Polanski and real life traumatic storytelling.
+The official press conference for Once Upon a Time…In Hollywood took place inside the Palais de Festivals on the 22nd of May in front of journalists and media outlets.
+The cast addressed some tough, critical and controversial questions involving chat around female representation, abuse towards women, lack of screen time for Margot, Roman Polanski and real-life traumatic storytelling.

 I watched the press feed live and I have to say that the expressions and body language from Tarantino would most definitely suggest he was in no mood to be challenged or up for taking any shit.
 Tarantino directly shut down a couple of reporters when he didn’t feel the need to justify or explain himself.

 One reporter asked why Margot Robbie didn’t have as much screen time as her fellow male counterparts to which Tarantino replied, “Well, I just reject your hypothesis.”
 End of story.
 Robbie attempted to tactfully answer the question as best she could but it was clear that there was an awkwardness in the air after that, I mean, how could there not be.
 There was further comments made regarding violence against women to which Brad interjected at one point adding, “I didn’t see it as a rage against individuals but rage against a loss of innocence.”